YOGA AND NATURE

 After returning from 4 years in India where I hope to have planted the seeds of a clean wine movement, I'm back in France.
 Having always nurtured a deep love for the rolling orchard hills and moody seaside skies of the Pays d'Auge in Normandy, I decided to spend a season here helping a master cider maker.

 Running parallel to my wine career has always been the path of yoga.
 I obtained my teacher's certification in Rishikesh in 2014, and have been guiding practices since.
 In Goa, I even did it full time for a year.
 Once back in Europe, I continued doing so in Paris and here, in Normandy.
 The calling has been strong.
 The therapeutic aspect of yoga and meditation fascinates me, as well as the ancient lineage of meditative practices.
 Studying, sharing and practicing yoga give me a renewed sense of purpose, and the complexity, history and vibrancy of this field is on par with that of wine, I'd say.
 It is therefore time I make the switch from hedonistic to yogic studies.
-Now all that's left to discover is how ecstatic meditative trance compares to that first sip of perfectly chilled Chablis Grand Cru Montée de Tonnerre on a balmy summer evening.
+Now all that's left to discover is how ecstatic meditative trance compares to that first sip of perfectly chilled Chablis 1er Cru Montée de Tonnerre on a balmy summer evening.

-A passion for livelihood.
+Passion for livelihood.

 Active in the wine industry globally for many a vintage, my focus has always been on quality.